 Support for an array of business models

 Business models evolve with time.
 In the past, telecom operators billed business customers and expanded their services to cover individual customers.
-Initially, telecom operators reached out to consumers through direct selling and later ramified their operations by joining hands with resellers.
-With business models evolving, convergent BSS systems must adapt to emerging business models embraced by telecom operators.
+Initially, operators reached out to consumers through direct selling and later ramified their operations by joining hands with resellers.
+With business models evolving, convergent BSS stacks must adapt to emerging business models.

 Existing billing systems fail to support modern products while time becomes a constraint in configuring individual products.
-The systems also lack the ability to promote product/offer definitions as well as rating/changing scenario definitions.
+The systems also lack the ability to promote the product and offer definitions as well as rating and changing scenario definitions.
 The ideal convergent billing system must ensure new services are implemented quickly and easily.

 Data service usage has reached a new high.
-For telecom operators, this translates to an increase in network capacity investments as well as maintenance rather than an increase in revenues.
-An ideal convergent billing system must make it easy for telecom operators to personalize tariffs and services to customers, distinguish service types and add new charging models.
+This translates to an increase in network capacity investments as well as maintenance rather than an increase in revenues.
+The billing system must make it easy for telecom operators to personalize tariffs and services to customers, distinguish service types, and add new charging models.

 Allow convergence on many levels

 Multi-level convergence allows providers to invoice customers in a way that makes sense to them.
-Multiple services, pre- and post-paid can all be invoiced to a single account, or divided into sub-accounts.
-This eases confusion on behalf of the customer–the services they’re receiving and value they’re getting is clear, on the page, and all interactions with the company reflect this shared balance and account.
+Multiple services, pre- and post-paid, can all be invoiced to a single account, or divided into sub-accounts.
+This eases confusion on behalf of the customer: the services they’re receiving and the value they’re getting are clear, on the page, and all interactions with the company reflect this shared balance and account.

 Robust and scalable system